PrinceParshia/Termux-X11-Linux-DEs/README.md

 ```
 pacman -S sudo git xfce4 xfce4-goodies tumbler engrampa
 ```
 You have to download a browser to access the internet.
-FireFox is recommend.
+FireFox is recommended.
 ```
 pacman -S chromium
 ```